-Once we realized the demand for the strategic managed staffing services combo existed, we really started coloring outside of the lines.
+Once we realized the demand for the strategic, managed staffing services combo existed, we really started coloring outside of the lines.

-With the help of some of our incredible colleagues around the globe, we showed up for our clients when and however they needed us most.
+With the help of some of our incredible colleagues around the globe, we showed up for our clients whenever and however they needed us most.
 Together, we were able to offer them everything from large-scale, managed staff augmentation to totally outsourced solutions.

 The variety of projects we’re seeing as a result of this synergy is inspiring and energizing.
 Every opportunity is different, and no two proposals or solutions are structured the same way.
 We’ve proposed everything from fixed-fee billing, where we charge the client weekly per headcount, to invoicing by the productive minute, where we charge the client for each minute a client services representative is communicating with an external party.

-Only time will tell what strategic staffing and managed services look like in a post-Covid world, but the shift in our approach is likely to last.
+Only time will tell what strategic staffing and managed services look like in a post-COVID world, but the shift in our approach is likely to last.
 These large cross-functional projects are complex, but they are also a lot of fun.
 It allows us to work in large teams, across all geographies, to deliver top talent and solve business challenges at a lightning-fast pace.

 And most importantly, it gives our clients the much-needed agility and flexibility they need to future-proof their enterprises.